eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="vse-tables" %}
 {% endproof %}

 Additionally, in the comparison, we used honest voting for all systems.
+This was the simplest choice, and is actually a potential disadvantage towards Approval and Plurality, since strategic voting is usually what makes the outcomes of these systems more accurate.
+STAR and especially Condorcet generally have their most optimal VSE under honest voting, so this is a conservative choice that likely favors STAR and Condorcet in the comparison.

 I also defined "joint scenarios" of various friction levels where I set the $t=\alpha=\ell$ parameters to the same values: